netglade/glade_forms/glade_forms/README.md

 ![two-way-inputs-example](https://raw.githubusercontent.com/netglade/glade_forms/main/glade_forms/doc/two-way-dependencies.gif)

-Second approach is to use `dependencies` and `onDependencyChange` callback and react when different input was changed.
+The second approach is to use `dependencies` and `onDependencyChange` callback and react when different dependencies are changed.
+Note that it works with groupEdit() as well.
+In that case, onDependencyChange is called once for every changed dependency.

-In this example, when age-input updats its value (dependency), checkbox's value (vipInput) is updated.
+In this example, when age-input update its value (dependency), checkbox's value (vipInput) is updated.

 ```dart
  vipInput = GladeInput.create(